sharedferret/Sparkle-Turntable-Bot/README.md

 A customizable Turntable.fm bot written in node.js utilizing [ttapi](https://github.com/alaingilbert/Turntable-API).

-This project is no longer in development.
-If you have new features or bugfixes, feel free to submit a pull request.
+This project is still maintained, but I don't have a lot of time for development (so updates will probably be slow).
+If you have new features or bugfixes, please submit a pull request.

 ## Installation

     npm install sparklebot

-Check out the new [Get Started guide](https://github.com/sharedferret/Sparkle-Turntable-Bot/wiki/Get-Started) over on the project's [Wiki page](https://github.com/sharedferret/Sparkle-Turntable-Bot/wiki) for detailed installation instructions.
+Check out the [Get Started guide](https://github.com/sharedferret/Sparkle-Turntable-Bot/wiki/Get-Started) over on the project's [Wiki page](https://github.com/sharedferret/Sparkle-Turntable-Bot/wiki) for detailed installation instructions.

 ## Features